-Policyholders may still see TWIA's name on their policy, even though a new insurer has taken over.
+Policyholders may still see TWIA's name on their policy, even though a new insurer has taken over. , state taxes, and the commission for the

 The industry's interest in the Assumption Reinsurance Depopulation Program is limited and the benefits to policyholders are questionable.